IBM-Cloud/local-liberty-tutorial/docs/008-DEPLOY.md

   #0   running   2016-01-08 11:20:08 AM   0.0%   242.8M of 1G   251.8M of 1G
   ```

+1. Notice in the output the statement about *Auto-configuration*, this is the Liberty for Java buildpack
+automatically wiring out the Cloudant service to our app.
+This is equivalent to the steps we did manually in
+a [previous step](004-LIBERTY-COUCHDB.md) for our local Liberty profile and Apache CouchDB.

 1. Navigate to the application url.
 It is shown in the last lines of the *cf push* output.
 Look for *urls:*.
 It was randomly generated for our application as specified in the manifest.yml.